 (K) Nothing in these standards of conduct shall prohibit any Metro Officer, or members of his or her family, from representing himself or herself, or themselves, in negotiations or proceedings concerning his or her, or their, own interests.

-(L) Pursuant to § 21.44, no Metro Officer as defined in LMCO 21.01 (1) through (2)(j) and excluding a Metro Officer as defined in LMCO 21.01(2)(k) and (l) may serve as a lobbyist as defined in § 21.40 until at least two years have elapsed from the date on which he or she vacated his or her office.
+(L) Pursuant to § 21.44, no elected Metro Officer may serve as a lobbyist as defined in § 21.40 until at least two years have elapsed from the date on which he or she vacated his or her office.